Encephala/accountancpy/Notes accountancpy/Thoughts dump.md

 	- It's not because of the `<form>` either
 	- It's not because of the form components either
 	- Okay alignment was different if you do it right, so for consistent alignment have to do it wrong xd
+	- Here "it" means usind `.card .card-body` on the same div
 - In order to specify number of rows, have to create a custom Form class
 	- https://stackoverflow.com/questions/6536373/how-can-i-set-the-size-of-rows-columns-in-textfield-in-django-models
 	- https://www.valentinog.com/blog/django-widgets/
-- Enough for today, next time is cleaning up the UI here, adding UD, and adding buttons for CUD (where do these go in UI?)
+- Enough for today, next time is cleaning up the UI here, adding (cr)UD, and adding buttons for CUD (where do these go in UI?)

+## 15 oct
+- Default form styling can be adjusted only by making a custom form in Django
+- [This StackOverflow answer](https://stackoverflow.com/a/64317285/5410751) seems like a nice concise way to get what I want
+	- I specified the class property `form` rather than `form_class`, so it didn't work, but now it does
+- Just adding class `.form-control` is enough styling for now tbh